 A real stand out moment for me was when I designed a completely new interactive map which was more complex than others previously attempted.
 It was picked out by one of the most senior people in the entire government department, who then presented it to top personnel as a showcase for innovation within our area of work.
 Considering that the Department for Work and Pensions has around 85,000 employees, being recognised at such a senior level was an amazing experience.

 How has the placement helped with your overall career goals and aspirations?

 It has helped me immensely!
 I am exceedingly more employable now that I have a year of paid technical work.
 I also received lots of career advice whilst there for applications, interviews and assessment centres.
-Essentially, I already have a job sorted a year before I graduate!
+Essentially, I already had a job sorted a year before I graduated!
 The placement taught me that as long as I am someone who enjoys learning, I can achieve what I want if I really set my mind to it.